flaneurette/Health-Library/Documents/Electronics/Wiring/README.md

 ---

+### Important

+The following **assumes** that if the main-board wiring is correct, the wires should be also be connected like this in sockets.
+Sadly, this is not always the case.
+Sometimes, wires seem to go to sockets, but split off in other sections before they reach the socket where the wires are **already reversed**.
+It **can happen** that the wire color is already switched in another box, like in switches, lamp outlets.
+If that is the case, all our work could be useless.
+It is therefore advices to also remove all switches and lamp sockets and inspect an entire room.
+Remove all sockets, switches, lamp outlets in **one room**. (per room is easier)

 ## EU sockets

 > TIP: some EU sockets can be reversed/inversed (flipped around) Check if it's possible.
 This makes it easier to switch the socket 180 degrees, so that the wire-color is similar as to the table below.
 This prevents tearing wires if they are inserted very strongly, or screwed too tightly.
 Making it a very EASY FIX: Just flip the socket around so that the colors align as indicated below.